5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 1. Double-click `Make.bat` in order to re-compile the EXE.
 1. Double-click `MyApp.dyapp`.
 This assembles the workspace, including the test cases.
-1. Answer the question whether all test cases shall be executed with "y".
+1. Answer with `y` the question whether all test cases shall be executed.

 Ideally the test cases should pass.